cassiancc/Mod-Descriptions/README.md

 This resource pack adds additional unique descriptions to modded blocks, items, and entities.
 It is an add-on for [Item Descriptions](https://modrinth.com/mod/item-descriptions).

 ## Supported Mods
+Every mod on this list should be fully supported, with accurate descriptions for all blocks and items.

 - [Wraith Waystones](https://modrinth.com/mod/fwaystones)
 - [Infinite Dimensions](https://modrinth.com/mod/infinite-dimensions)
 - [Beans Backpacks](https://modrinth.com/mod/beans-backpacks)

+## Partially Supported Mods
+Every mod on this list has partial support, with some descriptions for the mod's blocks and items.

+- Adorn
+- Pyrite

 ## Adding New Desccriptions